Photo: By Paul Keleher [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 # 2 – Secret O’ Life

-It was never released as a single, and it’s almost dirge-like in its tempo, but Taylor’s 1977 track “Secret O’ Life” has been a fan favorite since it was released because of its universal message and perfectly neutral blend of optimism and morbidity.
-Basically, it’s that we’re all heading toward death, and we have a choice: we can complain about it, or we can “enjoy the ride.”
-It’s one of those simple truths that we just need to hear every once in awhile — “The secret of life is enjoying the passage of time” — and it is best head in Taylor’s soothing voice over a slowed down 4/4 beat with a beautiful guitar riff.
+It was never released as a single, and its tempo is almost dirge-like.
+Still, Taylor’s 1977 track “Secret O’ Life” has been a fan favorite since it was released because of its universal message and perfectly neutral blend of optimism and morbidity.
+It’s that we’re all heading toward death, and we have a choice: we can complain about it, or we can “enjoy the ride.”
+It’s one of those simple truths that we just need to hear every once in a while — “The secret of life is enjoying the passage of time” — and it is best heard in Taylor’s soothing voice over a slowed-down 4/4 beat with a beautiful guitar riff.

 # 1 – Sweet Baby James

-Equally suited for quiet soul searching as it is for putting newborns to sleep (it was, after all, intended as a lullaby for his nephew), his 1970 single “Sweet Baby James” is flawless.
-It’s hard to point to a single strong point in the song, as he really fires on all cylinders on this one.
+Equally suited for quiet soul searching as it is for putting newborns to sleep (it was intended as a lullaby for his nephew), his 1970 single “Sweet Baby James” is flawless.
+It’s hard to point to a single vital point in the song as he fires on all cylinders on this one.
 The melody is catchy, but it doesn’t wear out its welcome.
-The lyrics are introspective and hopeful, but they’re also playful; the cowboy is just “waiting for summer, his pastures to change,” but he’s also “thinking about women and glasses of beer.”
+The lyrics are introspective and hopeful but playful; the cowboy is just “waiting for summer, his pastures to change,” but he’s also “thinking about women and glasses of beer.”

 Walkin Man would definitely be #1 on my list.